pixel-333/MRCMV/README.md

 # HoK400 and CFM400

-#### The Datasets Consisting of *PROFESSIONALLY Edited* Short Videos Accompanied with Background Music and Voice-Overs.
+#### The Datasets Consisting of *PROFESSIONALLY Edited* Short Videos Accompanied with Background Music and Voice-Overs collected from public video platforms.

 ## 1. Introduction